bmyers4495/Bible-Studies/Articles/Striking-The-Right-Chord.md

 [^3]: John Calvin, Calvin’s Commentaries (Complete), trans.
 John King; Accordance electronic ed.
 (Edinburgh: Calvin Translation Society, 1847), paragraph 13694.)

 [^4]: “Thayer’s Greek-English Lexicon of the New Testament,” Greek-English Lexicon of the New Testament, paragraph 2.

+[^5]: The full definition is: "from 4314 and a probable derivative of 2965 (meaning to kiss, like a dog licking his master’s hand); to fawn or crouch to, i.e. (literally or figuratively) prostrate oneself in homage (do reverence to, adore): — worship."
+Strong's Greek Dictionary of the New Testament, paragraph 1.